ISL-0111/IDS701_Team_Project/README.md

 **Memo**
 - Using top 5 or 10 regionID (based on # of observations)
 - Defining specific time span ?
-(1 week, 1 month etc)
+(1 week, 1 month etc) -> if so, it should be included in our control variable

+(Step0) Data Preprocessing + EDA
+(Step1) Identifying thresholds(# of deliveries a day per courierID),estimating the causal effect on delivery time using a continuous treatment model.
+Examining the marginal impact of assigning additional tasks
+(Step2) Based on threshold from step1, Defining a binary treatment variable (overloaded vs. non-overloaded) and compare the outcomes using t-test

 **Data**